You have thousands of plants to choose from when it comes to building your pond ecosystem.

 The floating plant category includes water hyacinths and water lettuce, both of which are popular in Pennsylvania ponds.
 These plants float on the surface of the water, with their roots dangling beneath them.
 The fact that they suck nutrients directly out of the pond makes them a great tool for fighting algae.
 Floating plants are also probably the easiest plants to add to your pond: Simply grab a few and plop them where you want them, either in the pond or above the waterfall.
 Some floating plants, like water hyacinths, reproduce rapidly, meaning you'll have to thin them out if they start to take over your pond.
 Water hyacinths and water lettuce are illegal in some states because of their invasive tendencies, so check before you buy.
 (These plants are legal in Pennsylvania and Maryland).

 Variety is Key

 So what kind of plant is best for your pond?
 The short answer: All of them.

-Each type of plant in your ecosystem pond takes a different kind of nutrient out of your water.
+Each type of plant in your Ecosystem Pond takes a different kind of nutrient out of your water.
 A blue plant will take up one kind, while a red one will eat another.
 A floating plant will absorb a different kind than a marginal one will.
-Algae can't survive if other plants are taking all of the nutrients out of the pond, so the more and wider variety of plants you have, the clearer your water will be.
+String algae can't survive if other plants are taking all of the nutrients out of the pond, so the more and wider variety of plants you have, the better.

 Want more pond plant know-how?
 Check out our online Splash Plants learning library for information on more than 100 varieties of waterlilies, lotus, marginals and more.
 Just follow the link or scan the QR code on your Splash Plants plant tag.